docker/docs/ee/desktop/user/mac-user.md

 ![Daemon](../images/prefs-daemon-basic.png)

-> **Note:** Administrators have the ability to lock some configuration options.
-Locked options cannot be selected, and are displayed with a lock icon.

 ### Experimental features

-Docker Desktop Enterprise has experimental features enabled on Docker Engine, as described in [Docker Experimental Features](https://github.com/docker/docker-ce/blob/master/components/cli/experimental/README.md) Readme.
+Docker Desktop Enterprise has experimental features enabled on Docker Engine, as described in [Docker Experimental Features](https://github.com/docker/cli/blob/master/experimental/README.md) Readme.
 If you don't select **Experimental Features**, Docker Desktop Enterprise uses the current generally available release of Docker Engine.

 > **Note:** Do not enable experimental features in production.
 Experimental features are not appropriate for production environments or workloads.
 They are meant to be sandbox experiments for new ideas.
-Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsequent Edge releases, and never released on Stable.

 You can see whether you are running experimental mode at the command line.
 If `Experimental` is `true`, then Docker is running in experimental mode, as shown